aws/amazon-ec2-metadata-mock/docs/configuration.md

     "mock-delay-sec": 8,                                        # from CLI flag
     "config-file": "/path/to/my-custom-aemm-config.json",       # from env
     "spot-itn": {
-        "instance-action": "hibernate"                          # from env }
+        "action": "hibernate"                          # from env }
     "imdsv2": true,                                             # from custom config file at /path/to/my-custom-aemm-config.json
      "server": {